 I didn't discover Madeleine L'Engle's A Wrinkle in Time until I was an adult in the early years of my spiritual awakening.
 It's a gem of a book, filled -- as is all her writing -- with spiritual truths for young adults and adults alike.
 Today, nearly two decades after that first reading, the profound wisdom of this prolific author and devout Episcopalian continues to inspire me.

 One of my favorite L'Engle stories, apart from the one that follows, comes from one of her nonfiction books -- I don't now remember which.
 In it she describes legions of white-bearded Old Testament prophets, their faces raised to the sky, shouting up at God, incredulously: "You want me to do what!?"
 There are days I know just how they felt!

 I first posted a version of this piece about rejection in June 2008.
-But I've reposted the link so often, I decided to make it new again.
+But I get so many requests for it, that I've decided to make it new again by reposting it.

 Feeling rejected?
 When you read L'Engle's story, I guarantee you won't be dejected!